What is Asian and Pacific Studies (ASPA)?

 Students in LMU's Asian and Pacific Studies major examine the broad sweep of the region's history, philosophy, politics and culture, while gaining an understanding of contemporary issues related to this rapidly changing part of the world.

 Majors may choose to study the region as a whole or concentrate on a specific country or area.
 All students, regardless of academic focus, are encouraged to spend time in Asia through various LMU-connected programs.

 What Do Asian and Pacific Studies Majors Do?

-Majors receive a firm grounding in the history, philosophy, culture, and politics of Asia and the Pacific.
+Majors receive a firm grounding in the history, philosophy, literature, culture, and politics of Asia and the Pacific.
 Students may also delve into areas such as theology and the arts, or learn an Asian language.
 Students whose cultural backgrounds are from other parts of the world may explore relationships between their own cultures and those of the region.

 Is this Major Right For You?

 You might be an Asian and Pacific Studies major if you: